shtrausslearning/Anomaly-Detection-w-SQL/1_analysing a server log.md

 - To generate the axis, we can use two nice features of PostgreSQL:
    - `generate_series`: A **function that generates a range of values** ([md example](https://github.com/shtrausslearning/PostgreSQL-tutorials/blob/main/generate_series.md))
    - `data_trunc` : date truncator (1 min interavals, nothing more)
-   - `VALUES<` with `FROM` : A special clause that can generate “constant tables,” as the documentation calls it
+   - `VALUES` with `FROM` : A special clause that can generate "constant tables" [example](https://github.com/shtrausslearning/PostgreSQL-tutorials/blob/main/from%20values.md)
    - After generating the axis, we left to join the actual data to get a complete series for each status code
    - The resulting data has no gaps and is ready for analysis